Kashif-Kamran/audmg-drive/Readme.md

 - **Improved Security**: Enhancing security measures with features like multi-factor authentication (MFA) and encryption at rest and in transit.
 - **Frontend Integration**: Developing a user-friendly frontend application using frameworks like React or Angular to interact with the backend services.
 - **CI/CD Pipeline**: Setting up continuous integration and deployment pipelines using tools like AWS CodePipeline and CodeBuild.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please follow these steps:

-1. **Fork the repository**.
-2. **Create a new branch** for your feature or bugfix:

-    bash

-    Copy code

-    `git checkout -b feature/your-feature-name`

-3. **Commit your changes**:

-    bash

-    Copy code

-    `git commit -m "Add your commit message"`

-4. **Push to the branch**:

-    bash

-    Copy code

-    `git push origin feature/your-feature-name`

-5. **Open a Pull Request** detailing your changes and proposed enhancements.

 ## License